Huyton Firm: Arrests and trials

-The EncroChat hack proved to be a turning point in law enforcement's battle against the Huyton Firm.
-In the wake of the hack, multiple members of the gang were arrested and tried.
 Vincent Coggins, the gang's leader, was sentenced to 28 years in prison in early 2024 after being convicted of drug trafficking and blackmail.
 His trusted associates, including Paul Woodford and Michael Earle, were also jailed for their roles in the firm’s activities.
 Woodford, a known enforcer for the gang, received a 24-and-a-half-year sentence, while Earle was sentenced to 11 years.